91st meridian west

 The meridian 91° west of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, North America, the Gulf of Mexico, Central America, the Pacific Ocean, the Southern Ocean, and Antarctica to the South Pole.

-The 91st meridian west forms a great circle with the 89th meridian east.
+The 91st meridian west forms a great ellipse with the 89th meridian east.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 91st meridian west passes through: